90847 CPT Code and 90846 CPT Code: Billing the right way

 Couples work is historically one of the most confusing services for therapists to bill.
 Couples therapy, marital therapy, couples counseling and all its iterations is a continuum that ranges from the highly clinical intervention to non-clinical enrichment and education.
 It’s not what most people specifically think of as family therapy.
 It’s not individual therapy.
 There isn’t even a specific CPT code just for “couples therapy”.

 For years, third party payors generally excluded it from coverage.
-In fact, when you call to verify benefits, you will sometimes get a “NO” (even if 90847/90846 are covered) simply because not everyone understands that couples therapy is more than just communication skills.
+In fact, when you call to verify benefits, you will sometimes get a “NO” (even if 90847 CPT code and 90846 CPT code are used/covered) simply because not everyone understands that couples therapy is more than just communication skills.
 No wonder therapists are confused!

 Is Couples Therapy Covered?